lart-bangor/research-assistant/docs/source/index.rst

 .. rubric:: Citing

-If you use the L’ART Research Client (or parts of it), please cite the following document:
+If you use the L’ART Research Assistant (or parts of it), please cite the following document:

 .. epigraph::

-   Breit, F., Tamburelli, M., Gruffydd, I. and Brasca, L. (2023). *The L’ART Research Client: A digital toolkit for bilingualism and language attitude research* [Software, version |version|].
+   Breit, F., Tamburelli, M., Gruffydd, I. and Brasca, L. (2023). *The L’ART Research Assistant: A digital toolkit for bilingualism and language attitude research* [Software, version |version|].
 Bangor University.

 .. toctree::